 Grand Marnier is a delicious example of an orange liqueur.
 It is an ingredient in classic cocktails such as the whiskey daisy and makes a flavorful addition to many recipes.
 It's also a delight when sipped as a nightcap in hot tea.

 Other well-known liqueurs are amaretto, Chambord, Cointreau, crème de cassis, crème de menthe, Irish cream, Kahlua, and the variety of flavorful schnapps, to name just a few.
-Some are brand names and use exclusive recipes, while others are a style with a signature flavor that is produced by different companies.
+Some are brand names and use exclusive recipes, while others are made in a style with a signature flavor that are produced by different companies.